vazco/uniforms/API.md

     grid={{md: 5}}  // 'col-5-md' on label, 'col-7-md' on input
     grid="col-6-xl" // 'col-6-xl' on label, 'col-6-xl' on input

+    // Field layout
+    //  The layout of label.
+You can set span and/or offset.
+    // Available in:
+    //   antd
+    labelCol={{span: 4}}   // 'ant-col-4' on label
+    labelCol={{offset: 2}} // 'ant-col-offset-2' on label

+    // Field layout
+    //   The layout for input controls.
+Same as labelCol
+    // Available in:
+    //   antd
+    wrapperCol={{span: 4}}   // 'ant-col-4' on field
+    wrapperCol={{offset: 2}} // 'ant-col-offset-2' on field

     // Help text.
     //   *Some description would be great, huh?*
     // Available in: